psf/cachecontrol/README.rst

-As you can see the actual decision to use PUT and perform an update is most likely application specific and falls outside the responsibilities of cache management, which is what HTTPCache is designed to do.
+As you can see the actual decision to use PUT and perform an update is most likely application specific and falls outside the responsibilities of cache management, which is what CacheControl is designed to do.

 Tests
 =====

-The tests are all in httpcache/tests and is runnable by py.test.
+The tests are all in cachecontrol/tests and is runnable by py.test.

 TODO
 ====